Mj7378/Jarvis_V1.0/README.md

 This project is designed to run directly in the browser without a build step.

 1.  **Set up Environment Variables:**
-    The application requires several secret keys to be configured as environment variables.
-You must ensure these variables are available in the environment where you serve the application.
+    The application requires your Google Gemini API key to be configured as an environment variable.
+You must ensure this variable is available in the environment where you serve the application.
     *   `API_KEY`: Your Google Gemini API key.
-    *   `GOOGLE_CLIENT_ID`: (Optional) Your Google Cloud OAuth 2.0 Client ID for enabling Google Drive sync.
-    *   `DROPBOX_CLIENT_ID`: (Optional) Your Dropbox App Client ID for enabling Dropbox sync.
+This is the only variable required for the core functionality.

 2.  **(Optional) Configure OAuth for Cloud Sync:**
-    To use the Google Drive or Dropbox sync features, you must configure their respective OAuth consent screens.
+    To use the Google Drive or Dropbox sync features, you must first obtain OAuth Client IDs.
     *   **For Google Drive:**
         *   In your Google Cloud Console, under APIs & Services > Credentials, create an "OAuth 2.0 Client ID".
         *   Select "Web application" as the application type.
         *   Add the URL where you are hosting the application (e.g., `http://localhost:3000`) to both "Authorized JavaScript origins" and "Authorized redirect URIs".
+        *   Copy the generated "Client ID".
     *   **For Dropbox:**
         *   In your Dropbox App Console, create a new app.
         *   Choose "Scoped access" and select the `files.content.write` and `account_info.read` permissions.
         *   Under the "Settings" tab, add the URL where you are hosting the application (e.g., `http://localhost:3000`) to the "Redirect URIs" section.
+        *   Copy the "Client ID" (also called App Key).

 3.  **Serve the files:**
     Use any simple static file server to serve the project's root directory.